ethereum/node-crawler/docs/api.md

 ### Stretch: Filtered Clients

-Gets the list of clients filtered
+Gets the list of clients filtered.
+Ordered by count.

 <table>
   <tr>